Original Research

 Conclusions: This study highlights the impact of cultural factors on stress responses and emphasizes the potential benefits of promoting acceptance as a coping mechanism among Chinese nursing students.

-• How to cite this article: Xiao Chen, Jie Bai, Cheng Cheng.
-Association between stress and coping strategies in Chinese nursing students: A cross-sectional study.
+Chen X, Bai J, Cheng C. Association between stress and coping strategies in Chinese nursing students: A cross-sectional study.
 Journal of Nursing Education and Practice.
 2025;15(4):25-31.

 This work is licensed under a Creative Commons Attribution 4.0 License.